First-Year Undergraduate Students

 Faculties and schools have confirmed that the delivery of the majority of undergraduate programs will be remote for the fall term, due to the ongoing pandemic.
 Among the incoming class, only first-year nursing students will have in-person, on-campus learning this fall.

-We will be offering assigned single rooms only.
+Rooms are single occupancy only.
 This includes single-plus room types (a washroom shared and accessible to only two students), as well as single rooms in buildings with communal washrooms, on both our main and west campus.
-There will be changes in the residence environment, to ensure we are complying with public health requirements, including restrictions on gatherings and guests and virtual delivery of residence educational programming.
+There will be changes in the residence environment, to ensure we are complying with public health requirements.

 - Week of July 13 – You will receive an email to your queensu student account confirming whether or not you will be offered a residence space